faasm/faasm/docs/setup.md

 which creates the containers defined in [docker-compose.yml](../docker-compose.yml):

-- `worker` - one or more instances of the Faasm runtime
-- `upload` - container exposing the Faasm [HTTP API](api.md)
-- `nginx` - simple load balancer for the Faasm runtime instances
-- `redis-state` - Redis instance for holding shared state
-- `redis-queue` - Redis instance for handling queueing of messages between Faasm instances

 Faasm will generate machine code from all WebAssembly it encounters.
 This is stored in the `machine-code` directory at the root of this project.